tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Completion.md

 # Turbo-Charged Completion

-In [Spiking Cider](../Spiking_Cider/README.md) we will add support for the popular [Company Mode](http://company-mode.github.io/) to provide a more interactive and sophisticated code completion mechanism.
+In [Spiking Cider](../../Spiking_Cider/README.md) we will add support for the popular [Company Mode](http://company-mode.github.io/) to provide a more interactive and integrated code completion mechanism.